turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### Testing Dynamic Changes

 Above we said that `create-react-app` uses Jest as a test-runner [Jest](http://facebook.github.io/jest/) (instead of Mocha).
-Jest also includes its own expectation library.
+Jest also includes its own expectation library as well as an assertion library.
 The syntax is notably similar to Chai's but there are differences.
-One difference is `expect` syntax instead of `assert` syntax.
+You will see that in these lessons, we primarily use the `expect` syntax that Jest provides.

 [Jest Expectations](https://facebook.github.io/jest/docs/api.html)